 The size of your success is measured by the strength of your desire and how you handle disappointment along the way.

-Feeling disappointed in the short-term can actually be quite advantageous.
-However, wallowing in disappointment can keep you feeling stuck, can lead to doubt, despair, depression, despondency and discouragement in the long-term.
-This is especially true when you’ve experienced a series of disappointments over a short period of time.
-These disappointments are weighing heavily on your shoulders.
-As a result you get overrun by negative thoughts and other emotions.
-In fact, you might even catch yourself saying:
+This is especially true when people experience a series of disappointments over a short period of time.
+These disappointments weigh heavily on their minds.
+As a result, they tend to get overrun by negative thoughts and other debilitating emotions.

-Step 1: Acknowledge How You Feel About Situation
+Step 1: Acknowledge How You Feel About the Situation

-Your first step is to acknowledge your personal feelings about the situation and circumstances.
-If you’re disappointed, then admit it openly and honestly.
-Hiding your disappointment will just prevent you from moving forward.
+If you’re feeling disappointed, then admit it openly and honestly.
+Hiding your disappointment will only keep you stuck.
 Ask yourself:

 What really happened here?